ruiqimao/SugarCube/README.md

 ## License

 SugarCube is licensed under CC-BY-NC-SA-4.0.
-More details can be found at [LICENSE.md](LICENSE.md).
+More details can be found at [LICENSE.md](LICENSE.md) and [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).